 APBs may be normally, aberrantly, or not conducted and are usually followed by a noncompensatory pause.
 Aberrantly conducted APBs (usually with right bundle branch block morphology) must be distinguished from premature beats of ventricular origin.

 Atrial escape beats are ectopic atrial beats that emerge after long sinus pauses or sinus arrest.
 They may be single or multiple; escape beats from a single focus may produce a continuous rhythm (called ectopic atrial rhythm).
 Heart rate is typically slower, P wave morphology is typically different, and PR interval is slightly shorter than in sinus rhythm.

-Nonparoxysmal junctional tachycardia is caused by abnormal automaticity in the AV node or adjacent tissue, which typically follows open heart surgery, acute inferior MI, myocarditis, or digitalis toxicity.
-Heart rate is 60 to 120 beats/min; thus, symptoms are usually absent.
-ECG shows regular, normal-appearing QRS complexes without identifiable P waves or with retrograde P waves (inverted in the inferior leads) that occur shortly before (< 0.1 sec) or after the QRS complex.
+Nonparoxysmal junctional tachycardia is caused by abnormal automaticity in the AV node or adjacent tissue, which typically follows open heart surgery, acute inferior myocardial infarction, myocarditis, or digitalis toxicity.
+Heart rate is 60 to 120 beats/minute; thus, symptoms are usually absent.
+ECG shows regular, normal-appearing QRS complexes without identifiable P waves or with retrograde P waves (inverted in the inferior leads) that occur shortly before (< 0.1 second) or after the QRS complex.
 The rhythm is distinguished from paroxysmal supraventricular tachycardia by the lower heart rate and gradual onset and offset.
 Treatment is directed at causes.